kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_HRFuser.md

 ### Current

+- TIMESTAMP: 10-Nov-2023 17:55
+- [DENSE]
+    - Train Tiny HRFuser model on DENSE - orig setting - batch=12 - multi A100 gpu - [RUNNING]
+        - With orig settings
+        - Remeber to copy only car category
+        - FAILED DUE TO CUDA VERSION ERROR
+        - [NEED TO INSTALL CUDA 11.1] - DONE
+        - Training started on A100 GPU - [RUNNING]

 - TIMESTAMP: 9-Nov-2023 23:55
     - Convert final results into COCO style format - [IN-PROGRESS]
     - Command for running test on modified dataset config for DENSE dataset: